ibmresilient/resilient-community-apps/fn_proofpoint_trap/doc/README.md

    ![screenshot: dt-proofpoint-trap-add-member-action ](./screenshots/dt-proofpoint-trap-add-member-action.png)

 3. Select an input from a list of user defined inputs.
-For example, select Proofpoint TRAP list id 1 from the drop-down.
+For example, select Proofpoint TRAP list ID 1 from the drop-down.

    ![screenshot: dt-proofpoint-trap-add-member_2-action ](./screenshots/dt-proofpoint-trap-add-member_2-action.png)

+   Note: The drop-down for list ID selection, uses the format '&lt;list description&gt;:&lt;list id&gt;'.

 4. Input values for the remainder of the fields and click Execute.
 This invokes the `Example: Proofpoint TRAP: Add Member to List` workflow, which calls the `Proofpoint  TRAP: Add Members to List` function.

 The data table `Proofpoint TRAP List Members`, is updated in the Resilient platform with the member details for the selected list.